 Camping can open up a whole world of new opportunities for unplugging and getting outside to play.
 In days gone by, camping was considered a super affordable way to escape for a fun-filled yet relaxing family weekend.
-However, over the years, even the cost of a renting a campsite seems to have soared.
+However, over the years, even the cost of renting a campsite seems to have soared.
 That’s likely because campgrounds have begun to compete with each other by adding all sorts of amenities – and raising their prices to pay for them.
-You won’t run into that issue at these affordable campsites and campgrounds in South Carolina (some are actually FREE campgrounds) .
+You won’t run into that issue at these affordable campsites and campgrounds in South Carolina (there are actually some places for FREE camping in South Carolina).
 What’s more, these nine glorious campsites don’t require a reservation.
 Sweet!

 The Palmetto State has some great spots to unplug and go camping in South Carolina.
-This list has a lot of options and hopefully you found one that you really love.
-If not, then you can always check out others that are listed here on the U.S. Forest Service website.
+This list has a lot of options and hopefully, you found one that you really love, especially if it’s free camping in South Carolina!
+If not, then you can always check out others that are listed on the U.S. Forest Service website.

 If you love to camp, then where are your favorite campgrounds in South Carolina?
 We’d love to know in our comments.

-Prefer to know you have reservations and a few more amenities when you camp?
+Do you prefer to know if you have reservations and a few more amenities when you camp?
 Check out these beachside campgrounds in South Carolina.

 Campgrounds In South Carolina